 When comparing saturated vs. unsaturated fat, it’s generally recommended that unsaturated fatty acids should make up the majority of your fat intake.
 One study in 2015 showed that replacing just 5 percent of calories from saturated fats with an equal amount from polyunsaturated or monounsaturated fatty acids resulted in a 25 percent and 15 percent reduced risk of heart disease, respectively.
 (6) However, both offer a unique set of benefits and can be included in moderation as part of a well-balanced and healthy diet.

-Is Saturated Fat Good for You?
-5 Benefits of Saturated Fat
+Is It Good for You?
+Benefits

 - Forms the Foundation of Cell Membranes